PaoloRibeca/KPop/test/ScaleRule/README.md

 - `Numbers` has mean, variance, sample variance and median.
 - `test/repl.sh` gives a toplevel with `BiOCamLib` and `KPop` linked, which is where a probe belongs.

-Genuinely absent, and worth contributing when the proposal is settled: average linkage with cophenetic heights; cutting a tree at a height and scoring the cut; the calibrated detector; the minimum-cluster guard.

 ## Reproducing the document's numbers